Skip to main content

 Event Settings

-• Confirm Default Email Sender uses a verified email
+1. Confirm Default Email Sender uses a verified email.

-• If using custom sender, it must also be verified
+2. If using a custom sender, it must also be verified.

 Email Verification Steps_Step 5 Event Settings